-Semester one results are usually provisional and not approved by the relevant Progression and results is normally after the results have been approved at the end of semester two.
+Semester one results are usually provisional and not approved by the relevant Progression and Award Board until after semester two.
+Hence, the appropriate time to appeal semester one results is normally after the results have been approved at the end of semester two.